HttpServerUtility.Execute Method (String, TextWriter)

 You can verify that the user has permission to view the resource by incorporating a custom authorization method that uses the IsInRole method before the application calls the Execute method.

-The following example executes the Login.aspx page on the server in the current directory and receives the output from the page through the StringWriter object writer.
+The following code example executes the .aspx page "Login.aspx" on the server in the current directory and receives the output from the page through the StringWriter object writer.
 It writes the HTML stream received from writer to the HTTP output stream.

 StringWriter writer = new StringWriter(); Server.Execute("Login.aspx", writer); Response.Write("<H3>Please Login:</H3><br>"+ writer.ToString());

 StringWriter writer = new StringWriter(); get_Server().Execute("Login.aspx", writer); get_Response().Write(("<H3>Please Login:</H3><br>" + writer.ToString()));